cg3hci/4AxisMilling/README.md

 - `modelheight`: the height of the output model along the rotation axes, expressed in millimeters; default value: 60;
 - `stock_length`: the lenght of the raw cylinder stock, expressed in millimeters; default value: 100;
 - `stock_diameter`: the diameter of the raw cylinder stock, expressed in millimeters; default value: 60;
-- `n_smooth_iterations`: number of Taubing smoothing iterations applied to temporarily remove the high frequencies; default value: 500;
+- `prefiltering_smooth_iters`: number of Taubing smoothing iterations applied during prefiltering; default value: 500;
 - `n_best_axis_dirs`: number of candidate direction for finding the best axis; default value: 2000;
 - `n_visibility_dirs`: number of uniformly distributed visibility directions orthogonal of the rotation axis; default value: 120;
 - `saliency_factor`: the saliency factor used for finding the segmentation using the graph-cut algorithm; default value: 25.0;